Build a site

 2. In the Row side panel, for Background Color, type #f5fcfc.

-You'll add a spacer card to create extra space within the row.
+You'll add a spacer card to create extra space in the row.

 3. In the Row side panel, click Layout.